tainacan/tainacan-wiki/faq.md

 ### I think I found an error.
 How should I proceed?

-We are always available at [Tainacan's mailing list](https://lists.riseup.net/www/subscribe/tainacan ":ignore"), where conversations can be started and at [the project's github](https://github.com/tainacan/tainacan ":ignore"), where more technical _issues_ can be reported.
+We are always available at [Tainacan's forum](https://tainacan.discourse.group ":ignore"), where conversations can be started and at [the project's github](https://github.com/tainacan/tainacan ":ignore"), where more technical _issues_ can be reported.
 If you start a conversation on the list, we recommend that you always give as much detail as possible so that you can help identify what is happening.
 Some suggestions are:

 - Describe step by step what is being done, what occurs and what was expected;
 - Check and if possible send us the information from [System Diagnosis Page](/optimization#system-check);